d12frosted/elpa-mirror/gnu/consult-readme.txt

 is not desired.

-The Selectrum repository provides a [[https://github.com/raxod502/selectrum/tree/master/test][set of scripts]] which allow experimenting with multiple package combinations including various completion systems and Consult.
-After cloning the repository, the scripts can be executed with =cd selectrum/test; ./run.sh <package-combo.el>=.
+The Selectrum repository provides a [[https://github.com/raxod502/selectrum/tree/master/test][set of scripts]] which allow experimenting with multiple package combinations of completion systems and Consult.
+After cloning the repository, you can execute the scripts with =cd selectrum/test;
+./run.sh <package-combo.el>=.
 The scripts do not modify your existing Emacs configuration, but create a separate Emacs configuration in =/tmp=.

 * Bug reports
   :properties: